Get quick answers about Rendever

 Our standard system includes four headsets, but you can expand this to a maximum of 10.
 More than 10 headsets can become unwieldy for staff, but multiple systems are always supported (for instance, one for your assisted living and one for your memory care community).
 If you’d like a system slightly outside of these numbers, please don’t hesitate to ask and we’re happy to discuss options.

 Rendever primarily sells into senior living communities.
 Our model includes an upfront cost for the hardware, installation and training, plus a monthly fee for content and ongoing support.
 To learn more, please contact email@example.com.

 Your upfront cost covers all of your hardware (multiple headsets and a control tablet) and a two-hour personalized training and install.
 We will make sure you and your team have the opportunity to run and experience a Rendever session and ask questions as they arise, so at the end of training you and your team are able to hit the ground running.

 Your monthly subscription covers all current and future content and features, including our family portal.
-You’ll also have access to our community experience team and a full hardware warranty (so if a resident drops a headset and it breaks, just let us know and we’ll get the headset repaired for you).
+You’ll also have access to our community experience team.
+We're releasing new experiences every week, and hosting live sessions every single day.

 No, the cost for Rendever is covered by the community, so no fees are passed on to the resident or their family.